Good service specification practices

 1. Take the accessibility requirements into account right from the start.

-Accessibility is not an isolated island or a project phase that is carried out separately from the other work.
-Instead, the accessibility requirements form an integral part of the normal set of requirements for the service that includes both functional (what individual actions can be performed in the service) and non-functional (e.g. performance, responsiveness, browser version support, etc.) requirements.
+Accessibility is not an isolated project phase that is carried out separately.
+Instead, the accessibility requirements form an integral part of the normal set of requirements for the service.
+This includes both functional (what individual actions can be performed in the service) and non-functional (e.g. performance, responsiveness, browser version support, etc.) requirements.

 Even before use cases are created or iterated, it should be made sure that any confusion over responsibilities, such as the issues described at the beginning, will not occur when the specification, design and prototyping phases start (often side by side in agile development).
 Think about and make notes of the following:

-• Give service design the highest authority that the graphical and technical implementation must comply with, so that any design-related issues detected in the implementation phase are always circulated through updated design and no significant independent variations are created in the implementation phase in relation to the service design instructions without permission from the designer or a steering group consulting with the designer.
+- Give service design the highest authority that the graphical and technical implementation must comply with.
+Any design-related issues detected in the implementation phase are always circulated through the updated design.
+No significant changes should be made from the service design instructions during implementation without approval from the designer or a steering group in consultation with the designer.

-• It is extremely recommendable that an open communication channel, such as Slack, be established between the professionals to enable them to talk outside meetings and without unnecessary red tape about things that affect the decisions made in the development of the service.
-For example, the graphical designer and the service designer should be able to ask the coders whether there are any implementation-related issues or features in the proposed plan that affect whether the plan is worth taking to the prototype or user testing phase; or whether solution A is more cost-effective than solution B, etc. In turn, if the developer deems solution C to be the smartest, they should be able to check with the graphical designer on short notice whether the related CSS change is OK, etc.
+- It is highly recommended to establish an open communication channel, such as Slack, between professionals involved in the project.
+This allows them to discuss matters outside formal meetings and without unnecessary bureaucracy, especially regarding decisions affecting the service development.
+For instance, the graphical designer and the service designer should be able to ask the developers about any implementation-related issues or features in the proposed plan before moving to the prototype or user testing phase.
+They might also discuss whether solution A is more cost-effective than solution B, and so on.
+Likewise, if the developer believes solution C is the best choice, they should be able to quickly check with the graphical designer if the related CSS change is acceptable, and vice versa.

-• On the other hand, experience has shown that the more closely the different professionals involved in the project are able to collaborate, the more efficient the development is, so the cost effect can be very positive in the grand scheme of things.
+- On the other hand, experience has shown that the closer collaboration between various professionals involved in the project, the more efficient the development becomes, leading to potentially positive cost effects overall.

-• Read the accessibility auditing instructions in Module 6.
+- Read the accessibility auditing instructions in Module 6.
 Prepare for an audit.
-Specify who will be responsible for remedying any accessibility shortcomings and at whose cost.
+Specify who will be responsible for remedying any accessibility issues and at whose cost.

 Original version: Tero Pesonen / Siteimprove